dmitry-ivanov/laravel-console-logger/README.md

 ## Error handling

-One of the coolest features is error handling.
-Each exception, each error and even PHP notices and warnings are handled.
+Another cool feature that is enabled by default - is error handling.

-It would be automatically logged as an error, and you will get proper notifications according to your command's setup.
+The package automatically logs everything for you: severe problems - exceptions and fatal errors, and even small things, such as PHP notices and warnings.
-You'll know immediately if something went wrong while execution.
-Very useful, especially for scheduled commands.
+Add notifications to that, and you'll immediately know when something goes wrong in your console commands!

-### Custom exceptions
+### Exceptions with context

-You can throw an exception of any type from your code, and it would be properly handled by the exception handler.
+Sometimes it's useful to pass an additional context of the thrown exception.

-However, if you want to pass an additional context, use `Illuminated\Console\Exceptions\RuntimeException` class:
+Use the `Illuminated\Console\Exceptions\RuntimeException` for that:

 ```php
 use Illuminated\Console\Exceptions\RuntimeException;